 Although we do not meet face to face in an online course, many avenues of communication will be open to you.
-The best way to reach me is by email at cconway@bmcc.cuny.edu I will make every effort to respond within 24 hours.
-Skype or other virtual meetings can also be arranged during my office hours or at a mutually convenient time.
+I can be easily be reached by email at cconway@bmcc.cuny.edu, and will make every effort to respond within 24 hours.
+Video conference or phone call can be arranged during my office hours or at a mutually convenient time.